Gravitational Decoherence as a Limit on Quantum Technologies — Quantum-Geometric Correspondence series

 Before anyone panics: the gravitational decoherence floor is astronomically low for conventional quantum computing platforms.

-The age of the universe is about 4×10174 \times 10^{17}4×1017 seconds.
-Superconducting qubits, the workhorse of current quantum computing, have gravitational decoherence times ten times longer than the age of the universe.
-Trapped ions are a thousand times safer still.
-Photonic qubits, being essentially massless, would need to wait 103010^{30}1030 times the age of the universe.
+The age of the universe is about seconds.
+Superconducting qubits, the workhorse of current quantum computing, have gravitational decoherence times of about seconds---comparable to the age of the universe, hence irrelevant for any conceivable experiment.
+Trapped ions are a hundred thousand times safer still.
+Photonic qubits, being essentially massless, would need to wait times the age of the universe.

 For these platforms, gravitational decoherence is not a concern, not now and not ever.